mekanix/meka.rs/_posts/2015-01-01-ccc-summary.md

 Let me repeat.
 My fiancé was excited about seeing particle accelerator more then buying new camera (she's also amateur photographer).
 How cool is that?

 OK, we're at the airport.
-As I've never flew in an airplane before, I have no idea what to expect.
+As I've never flew in an airplane before, I had no idea what to expect.
 It was fun, of course.
 Seeing the clouds from above, seeing the Sun, as it's winter and it's cloudy every day.
 The G force when taking off was something I should have anticipated, but I was so surprised.
-And most of all, the size of Munich and Hamburg airport was astonishing.
+And most of all, the size of Munich and Hamburg airports was astonishing.
 Let me explain.
 I was born and I still live in a town of 300k people.
 We don't even have an airport, so seeing something that huge was great.
-Oh, and seeing that even Germans get some things late.
+Oh, and seeing that even Germans get some things too late was so precious to me.

 We're in Hamburg.
 As my fiancé and I can't speak German, it's fun.
 It's so well organized that we can not comprehend it.
 It took me 4 days to figure out how to